 Because pink ladybugs often show up on the same plants at the same time as cucumber beetles, they are often simply mistaken as another type of cucumber beetle.
 As a result, many pink ladybugs are erroneously eradicated every year by both chemical and natural insecticides.

 As much as we organic gardeners love our good bugs, not all ladybugs are greeted warmly.
-The Asian ladybug (Harmonia axyridis) is well-known as an invasive species that congregates by the thousands on and into homes and buildings during the winter.
+The Asian ladybug (Harmonia axyridis) is well-known as an invasive species that congregate by the thousands on and into homes and buildings during the winter.
 Anyone who has never had a ladybug invasion would be well-advised not to hope for one.
-These non-native species has a proclivity to bite and they exude a yellow secretion that smells and stains walls, clothes and hands.
+These non-native species have a proclivity to bite and they exude a yellow secretion that smells and stains walls, clothes, and hands.
 For more information on Asian ladybugs and ladybugs in general, check out my article, Ladybug, Ladybug….

 On the other hand, pink ladybugs are good guests who never bite the gardener that grows their flowery food and always flies home when the season is over.

 Check out these great informative sites for more info on Pink Ladybugs and tell them Show Me Oz sent you!